ycm-core/YouCompleteMe/README.md

 see what compile commands will be used for the file if you're using the semantic completion engine.

+### The `:YcmToggleLogs` command

+This command automatically opens in windows the stdout and stderr logfiles written by the `ycmd` server.
+If one or both logfiles are already opened, they are automatically closed. `Stderr` or `Stdout` can be specified as an argument of this command to only open the corresponding logfile instead of both.
+If this logfile is already opened, it will be closed.
+Only for debugging purpose.

 ### The `:YcmCompleter` command

 This command can be used to invoke completer-specific commands.
 If the first